-These forms are identical except for the name in the title of the form.
+These screens are identical except for the name in the title.
 The tone is specified in terms of a frequency group (1 or 2 frequencies) and the timing of on and off cycles.
-If the tone is to be treated as disconnect under certain situations, the field "Disconnect Situation" can be used.
+If the tone is to be treated as disconnect under certain situations, the field Disconnect Situation can be used.

 Note, however, when specifying the stutter tone, the timing used for continuous tone (minimum on duration) should match the timing used for continuous tone in the dialtone screen.
-For example, if dialtone is specified as continuous tone, minimum 2 seconds, then the stutter tone might be 200 ms on, 200 ms off (3 cycles) followed by continuous tone (minimum 2 seconds).
+For example, if dialtone is specified as continuous tone, minimum 2 seconds, then the stutter tone might be 200 ms on, 200 ms off (three cycles) followed by continuous tone (minimum 2 seconds).
 Stutter tone should not use minimum 1.5 seconds in this example.